Skip to content

 A living graph captures things as they happen

-Ten frameworks, six tools, twenty-eight documents.
-They're all describing the same product.
+Ten frameworks, six tools, twenty-eight documents, all describing the same product.
 A graph holds that knowledge in one place, with typed entities and real relationships between them.
 Enter it once.
 See it through any lens.

 Read the manifesto →